Blue Angels: Team members

-Applicants "rush" the team at one or more airshows, paid out of their own finances, and sit in on team briefs, post-show activities, and social events.
-It is critical that new officers fit the existing culture and team dynamics.
-The application and evaluation process runs from March through early July, culminating with extensive finalist interviews and team deliberations.
+Applicants "rush" the team at one or more airshows, paid with their own finances, and sit in on team briefs, post-show activities, and social events.
+It is critical that new officers fit the Blue culture and team dynamics.
+The evaluation process runs from March through early July, culminating with finalist interviews and team deliberations.
 Team members vote in secret on the next year's officers.
 Selections must be unanimous.
-There have been female and minority staff officers as Blue Angel members, including minority Blue Angel pilot Lt.
-Andre Webb on the 2018 team.
-Flight surgeons serve a two-year term.
-The flight surgeon provides team medical services, evaluates demonstration maneuvers from the ground, and participates in each post-flight debrief.
-The first female Blue Angel flight surgeon was Lt.
-Tamara Schnurr, who was a member of the 2001 team.

-The Flight Leader (No. 1) is the Commanding Officer and is always a Navy commander, who may be promoted to captain mid-tour if approved for captain by the selection board.
-Pilots of numbers 2–7 are Navy lieutenant commanders or lieutenants, or Marine Corps majors or captains.
-The No.7 pilot narrates for a year, and then typically flies Opposing and then Lead Solo the following two years, respectively.
-The No.3 pilot moves to the No.4 (slot) position for their second year.
-Blue Angel No.4 serves as the demonstration safety officer, due largely to the perspective they are afforded from the slot position within the formation, as well as their status as a second-year demonstration pilot.
-The first woman named to the Blue Angels as F/A-18 demonstration pilot was Lt.
-Amanda Lee, who is a member of the 2023 team.
+The Flight Leader (No. 1) is the Commanding Officer and holds the rank of commander, who may be promoted to captain mid-tour if approved by the selection board.

+Pilots numbered 2–7 are Navy Lieutenant Commanders or Lieutenants, or Marine Corps Majors or Captains.
+The (#7) pilot narrates for a year, and then typically flies Opposing Solo (#6) and then Lead Solo (#5) the following two years, respectively.
+The (#3) pilot moves to the (#4) "Slot" position for their second year.
+Blue Angel (#4) serves as the demonstration Safety Officer, due largely to the perspective they are afforded from the slot position within the formation, as well as their status as a second-year demonstration pilot. (#8) serves as Events Coordinator for two years.
+An Events Coordinator's job is to communicate, manage VIP and media, and make sure each event and airshow is successful.
-Flight Leader/Commanding Officer

-Commander Alexander P. Armatas is a native of Skaneateles, New York.
-He graduated from the United States Naval Academy in 2002 with a Bachelor of Science in aerospace engineering.
-Alexander joined the Blue Angels in August 2022.
-He has accumulated more than 4,100 flight hours and 911 carrier-arrested landings.
-His decorations include the Meritorious Service Medal, four Strike/Flight Air Medals, five Navy and Marine Corps Commendation Medals, one Navy and Marine Corps Achievement Medal, and various personal, unit and service awards.
+Since 2008, six female flight officers have been selected.
+LCDR Amanda Lee became the first woman to be named as a F/A-18 demonstration pilot.
+She served from 2022 to 2024.
+LCDR Lilly Montana is Events Coordinator for the 2025 season.
+CDR Amy Tomlinson, MAJ Corrie Mays USMC, and LCDR Katlin Forster served as Events Coordinators.
+MAJ Katie Higgins Cook USMC served as a C-130 pilot.

+Several minority flight officers served, including CAPT Donnie Cochran, the first African American to command the Blue Angels.
+Lt Andre Webb and LCDR Julius Bratton served as demonstration pilots.

+One Navy Pilot serves two years as Maintenance Officer, the first year as Assistant Maintenance Officer (AMO) (role removed recently) and second year as Maintenance Officer (MO).

+As of 2025 one Navy Member serves two years as the Maintenance Officer.
+The Maintenance Officer (MO) is in charge of the men, women, and equipment that keep the aircraft flying.
+Its job is to maintain, observe, and update the winds, visibility, and clouds.

+Flight surgeons (DOC) serve a two-year term.
+The flight surgeon provides medical services, evaluates demonstration maneuvers from the ground, and participates in post-flight debrief.
+The first female Blue Angel flight surgeon was Lt Tamara Schnurr, who was a member of the 2001 team.